ROOT: Patching the boot partition (non-US only)

 Manual patching with Android Image Kitchen

-1. Extract the Android Image Kitchen tools and copy the boot image we’ve just obtained over to the root of the extracted folder.
+- Extract the Android Image Kitchen package and copy the boot image you just pulled over to the root of the extracted folder.

 [!WARNING] Be sure to edit the files correctly, else the phone won’t boot!